-Without a measure of doubt, the most important tech piece in a home recording studio is a laptop.
-Its importance is unrivaled, and when you note that it is time to get a home recording studio laptop, you should endeavor to get the best.
+Without a doubt, the most important tech piece in a home recording studio is a laptop.
+Its importance is unrivaled, and when you realize that it is time to get a home recording studio laptop, you should strive to get the best.

 There are two core reasons why you should get the best laptop for music production.
 One is to get the requisite high-end processing power to ensure smooth usage.
 The second is that a laptop for home recording studio purchase will be a long-term one.